lhalloran/ReactiveBackDiffusion2020/README.md

 IN PROGRESS

-Halloran and Hunkeler (2020), Science of the Total Environment.
+Halloran and Hunkeler (under review).

-Python scripts from the paper.
+Python scripts related to the paper.
 Each scenario has a different script.

+More info to come upon publication!